ACT Test Enhancements: Higher Ed

 - the ACT will be shortened

-- the science section will become optional
+- the science section will become student choice

 The paper test will reflect the enhancements starting in September 2025.
 The Composite score will now only include English, math, and reading, but science will still be reported separately for those who take it.
 These changes ensure colleges and universities can continue to make data-driven decisions without major disruptions to existing admission or scholarship processes.